CHAPTER 1: THE MEETING

 He leaned forward, chin resting on one hand, watching like a man waiting for the story's best part.
 A faint smile curved his mouth, mischief edged with predatory intent.

 John's chest tightened.
-He tried to catalog the obvious questions; who is this guy, what is this guy, how is this possible, and why was the boy in front of him ridiculously handsome then felt how stupid those questions felt in a place like this, especially the last one.
-The throne, the ridiculous hair, the grin that did not reach the eyes: the answers were obvious.
+He tried to catalog the obvious questions, who is this guy, what is this guy, how is this possible, and why was the guy in front of him ridiculously handsome then felt how stupid those questions felt in a place like this, especially the last one.
+The throne, the ridiculous hair, this whole place: the answers were obvious.
 The boy was not human but something else.

 "You just said you can read minds," he said.
 "What's the point in asking me?"

 "Oh, come on."
 The god's tone was indulgent.
 "Where's the fun in that?
 Why spoil a conversation by skipping the small talk?
-And I will have you know I am not self-proclaimed.
+Besides, I am not self-proclaimed.
 Even the universe attests to my glorious self."

-John exhaled, the sound thin and frayed, as if even breathing cost more than it should.
-His words came slow, steady, stripped of any fight.
-"It doesn't matter," he murmured.
+John exhaled.
+His words came slow, stripped of any fight.
+"It doesn't really matter," he murmured.
 "None of this does.
-I only want the quiet again… the void."
+Could you just return me... to the void."

 The god's amusement faded for a sliver of a second; his gaze sharpened.
-Then he laughed.
-A clean, sharp sound that lay oddly against the riotous colors of the place.
-"That is a new one.
-Most people fear the void," he said.
+Then he laughed—a clean, sharp sound that lay oddly against the riotous colors of the place.
+"That's a new one.
+Most people fear the void."
+He leaned back.
 "But who am I to judge?
 Let's get to business.
-You didn't think I dragged you here just to swap niceties, did you?"
+I know you've been through a lot and all that mortal drama, but after my proposal, you'll forget all about it."

 The god blinked, then tapped the armrest.
-A small, contemplative noise ringing out rhythmically.
+A small, contemplative noise rang out rhythmically.
 "Huh," he said.
 "Unexpected.
 I figured you'd jump at a chance like this."
-He smirked, not angry; there was a lazy amusement to it that made John's skin crawl.
+He smirked—not angry, just lazily amused in a way that made John's skin crawl.
 "You're turning down the honor of being chosen by me.
-That's… a little annoying, but I can work with disappointment."
+That's… a little annoying.
+But I can work with disappointment."

 He shrugged.
 "Sorry, but that's my wish."